 IFU is an organisation with a true global outlook.
-The working platform covers nearly all continents which is also reflected in the wide range of nationalities working for and with IFU.
+The working platform covers nearly all continents, which is also reflected in the wide range of nationalities working for and with IFU.
 The organisation is highly dependent on the knowledge and competences innate to each individual, as well as the ability to combine these across functions, people, borders and cultures.
-Hence, key HR focus areas are maintaining a high professional level and ensuring an efficient basis for teamwork and cooperation.
+Hence, key HR focus areas are to maintain a high level of professional skills and ensure an efficient basis for teamwork and cooperation.

-In 2008, a new performance management platform covering IFU Worldwide was developed and implemented.
+In 2008, a new performance management platform covering IFU worldwide was developed and implemented.

-'Results through dialogue' is the name of the platform, and it creates a clear link between the Fund's and the individual's objectives and facilitates a focused dialogue on job satisfaction and development.
+"Results through dialogue" is the name of the platform, and it establishes a clear link between the Fund's and the individual's objectives and facilitates a focused dialogue on job satisfaction and development.
 IFU wishes to promote continued development, professionally and personally; a development, where company and individual both take responsibility.